What if my pain is worse tomorrow? What if I can’t sleep? What if I have a reaction to my new medication?

 What if this, what if that?

 We all ask “what if?” during the course of our lives.
-It’s a normal thing to do but it can be exhausting to head down that path.
+It’s a normal thing to do but it can be exhausting rabbit warren.

 Living with a chronic illness does tend to make the “what ifs” seem a little louder and worrisome at times.

 We are already living with the “what ifs” of general life issues.